vedanthv/Road-Traffic-Accident-Severity-Classification/README.md

 - More than 3000 accidents are caused by automobiles followed by Lorry
 - Most of the accidents(close to 3250) are caused by the drivers in the experience level of 5-10 years
 - More than 7000 accidents / 130000 accidents are caused by drivers who are Junior high school grads.
+- More than 11000 observations have Male Drivers who caused the accident.
+This also indicates class imbalance in the dataset
+-
 ### Data Pre Processing and Handling Missing Values
 <hr>